STUDIO-Construction/StudFinderWiki/Welcome/GettingStarted.md

 1. Download Grasshopper Component:
     - Visit the StudFinder [downloads](www.studfinder.io/downloads) page.
-    - Download the StudFinder Grasshopper component.
+    - Download the StudFinder Grasshopper plugin.
-2. Install Grasshopper Component:
+2. Install StudFinder Grasshopper:
     - Open Grasshopper.
     - Go to File > Special Folders > Components folder.
-    - Copy the downloaded StudFinder component into this folder.
+    - Unblock, unzip and copy the downloaded StudFinderGH folder into this folder.
 3. Restart Grasshopper:
-    - Close and reopen Grasshopper to ensure the StudFinder component is loaded.
+    - Close and reopen Rhino/Grasshopper to ensure the StudFinder component is loaded.
 4. Access StudFinder in Grasshopper:
+    - Sign-in to your STUD-IO account on the StudFinder tab at the top of the Grasshopper window
-    - Look for the StudFinder components in the Grasshopper toolbar.
+    - Look for the StudFinder tab in the Grasshopper toolbar.
     - Drag and drop StudFinder components into your Grasshopper canvas.

 ## Revit Installation: